ArgonneCPAC/dsps/dsps/data/README.txt

     export DSPS_DRN="/path/to/dsps/data"

-With the DSPS_DRN environment variable defined as above, you can now call the `load_ssp_templates` function without any arguments.
+With the DSPS_DRN environment variable defined as above, you can now call the `dsps.load_ssp_templates` function without any arguments.